cgeffre/liftoff-assignments/P2-Project_Outline/README.md

 - Hibernate
 - Thymeleaf
 - Deployment platform and database (currently using Heroku with ClearDB); possibly get experience with AWS or Azure
-- Need to research possible other tools or approaches needed for exercise selection interface
+- Need to research possible other tools or approaches needed for exercise selection and edit interface
 - Learn what is needed to import default information for a user

 ### What I'll Have to Learn
 Currently, my biggest conceptual hurdle is how to substantially revamp the exercise selection and workout editing processes.
-This is critical to improving the application in its current form, but will look very different from what I have done before.
+This is critical to improving the application in its current form, but will different from what I have done before.
 I also may want to learn AWS or Azure to get experience with a more popular deployment platform.
 Expanding up on my knowledge of authentication and authorization will be another major lesson.
+I want to learn how to implement an alert sound to my timer when it restarts on each new exercise as well.

 ### Project Tracker
 https://trello.com/b/t6j9ndf9/liftoff-project